Shelby

 computer virus

-Reasoning
+Our Reasoning

-You won't get a virus but, too much of a good thing can be a detriment to the performance of your computer.
+You won't get a virus using multiple antivirus programs.
+However too much of a good thing can be a detriment to the performance of your computer.
 Periodically I will get a client who has 2, 3 or even 5 antivirus programs installed on a computer.
 This is a bad idea as it will bring your computer to a near standstill.
 It will run like molasses.
 Both the active scans and background scans will work the drive to death.
 On a spinning drive, this is called thrashing.
 The programs are literally competing against each other for access to the disk.
 This activity also creates a massive backlog in the disk queue.
 This creates significant delays for the user to get any work done.
 The Antivirus programs are competing against each other, as well as the person using the computer.

 Keep It Simple